Union Internationale de Pentathlon Moderne: The Modern Pentathlon

 Modern Pentathlon was introduced at the fifth Olympiad in Stockholm (SWE) 1912, comprising the contemporary sports of pistol shooting, fencing, swimming, horse riding and running, which embraced the spirit of its ancient counterpart.
-It was De Coubertin's belief that it would be this event, above all others, that "tested a man's moral qualities as much as his physical resources and skills, producing thereby the ideal, complete athlete."
-This new sport was enthusiastically adopted with its inherent demands of courage, co-ordination, physical fitness, self-discipline and flexibility in ever changing circumstances.
-A young American Lieutenant, later to be the famous World War II General, George S. Patton, was to finish fifth in the first Olympic Modern Pentathlon competition.
-The mixture of physical and mental skills demanded in the Pentathlon has also meant that athletes have been able to compete in as many as three or four Olympic Games.
-This is because while running and swimming times can be expected to decline with age, experience and skill in the technical disciplines often increase.
+It was De Coubertin's belief that it would be this event, above all others, that "tested a man's moral qualities as much as his physical resources and skills, producing thereby the ideal, complete athlete".
+This sport was enthusiastically adopted with its inherent demands of courage, co-ordination, physical fitness, self-discipline and flexibility in ever changing circumstances.

 Administration of Modern Pentathlon

 Modern Pentathlon was administered directly by the IOC until 1948, when the International Modern Pentathlon Union (UIPM) was founded by a group who elected Tor Wibom as the first UIPM president.
 Gustaf Dyrssen (1920 Olympic champion) from Sweden took over in 1949 with Sven Thofelt serving as secretary general.
 Thofelt succeeded Dyrssen in 1960 and served as president for 28 years (IOC Member 1970–1976).

 In 1960, Biathlon (cross country skiing and rifle shooting) was introduced to the Olympic programme.
 Biathlon had joined the Union in 1953, and the organization thereafter became the Union Internationale de Pentathlon Moderne et Biathlon (UIPMB).
 In 1993, an agreement was made to retain as an umbrella body under which the UIPM and the International Biathlon Union (IBU) could act autonomously.
-The UIPMB however, continued to be the only international multi-sport organisation recognised by the IOC.

-Until 1998, the President of Modern Pentathlon acted as President of the Union during the two years prior to the Summer Olympic Games, and the President of the Biathlon acted as such for two years prior to each of the Winter Games.
-Having matured into an organisation capable of continuing on its own, the IBU decided on 26 June 1998, to exist autonomously.
-The separation from the UIPMB took effect on 20 August 1998, creating two distinct International Federations – the UIPM and IBU, both of which are recognised by the IOC and GAISF.
+Having matured into an organisation capable of continuing on its own, the IBU decided on 26 June 1998 to exist autonomously.
+Both the UIPM and IBU are recognised by the IOC and GAISF.